poojanoochila/login-anomaly-detection/README.md

 * Implement real-time alerting
 * Improve feature engineering

+## Academic Context

+This project was developed as part of a 3rd semester MCA mini-project, with a focus on applying machine learning techniques to cybersecurity use cases such as login anomaly detection.

 ## Note

 Large datasets and trained model files are excluded for efficiency.